Remember this patient?

 Q: Dr. Thompson, why did you decide to start using the CTx4 Treatment Rinse in your Personalized Periodontal Medicine protocol?
 What is it doing for you?

-Q: Veronica, can you walk us thought your thought process when choosing patients to take through the protocol?
+Q: Veronica, can you walk us through your thought process when choosing patients to take through the protocol?

 We encourage and recommend a saliva or a molecular diagnostic test so we can determine what bacteria is causing the infection.
 After we get the test results back, the patient comes back for a consultation and then we make recommendations on how to stabilize the disease.
 Our treatment recommendations usually involve what we refer to as a Total Mouth Disinfection Protocol.
 It is within this protocol that the CariFree treatment rinse is introduced.
 We feel that our protocol, together with all the home care adjuncts that are recommended is what gets the patient to stability.